Spine Surgeons conducting surgery for Myofascial pain

 Lordosis

-LordosisLordosis refers to a condition characterized by an excessive inward curvature of the spine in the lower back region.
+LordosisLordosis is characterized by an excessive inward curvature of the spine in the lower back region.
 As a consequence, this results in a prominent arch.
 Furthermore, it is a normal and essential spinal curve, but when it becomes exaggerated or develops in the wrong area, it can lead to various issues.
 In this web page, we will explore the different types of lordosis.
 Also, this page will identify its causes, symptoms, diagnosis methods, and treatment options (both non-surgical and surgical).
-Rehabilitation, and the timeline for living without the curve and pain will be discussed.
+Additionally, we will discuss rehabilitation and the timeline for living without the curve and pain.

 Understanding Lordosis: